Welcome Back, Kotter: Home media

-Warner Home Video released a 6-episode Television Favorites collection on February 28, 2006.
-Due to the success of this release, Warner released the Complete first Season on DVD in Region 1 on June 12, 2007.
+Warner Home Video released a six-episode Television Favorites collection on February 28, 2006.
+Due to the success of this release, Warner released the complete first season on DVD in Region 1 on June 12, 2007.

-On May 7, 2014, it was announced that Shout!
-Factory had acquired the rights to the series.
-Ultimately, they released Welcome Back, Kotter: The Complete Series on DVD in Region 1 on August 26, 2014, and have since released the second, third, and fourth seasons as individual sets.
+On May 7, 2014, Shout!
+Factory announced it had acquired the rights to the series.
+Ultimately, it released Welcome Back, Kotter: The Complete Series on DVD in Region 1 on August 26, 2014, and has since released the second, third, and fourth seasons as individual sets.

 As of April 2023, the entire series is available to stream on Tubi.